 If your state allows for this, I find it best to start with the winery and work backwards.
 I will connect with a winemaker, either by finding them online or through a personal connection.
 From there, we will correspond via email to finalize which importer to use, either somebody they work with or one that we’ve worked with over the years.
 These relationships are imperative for success because there is no guidebook for this style of “ordering.”
 The benefit typically exceeds altruistic gains, as there is a financial motivation for the establishment, as well.
 Assuming your business can regularly purchase 8 to 50 cases per order, the price per bottle decreases significantly, sometimes up to 30 percent—the reduced number of intermediaries between the producer and the buyer means fewer markups.
 It takes a little outside-the-box thinking, persistence, and time but the end result is totally worth it.
 The consumer wins because they’ll gain access to a product that would otherwise not be available in their market, and the producer earns revenue.

-Case in point: We expedited the U.S. debut of Couvent Rouge winery from the Bekaa Valley of Lebanon—the home of Abdullah Richi, a Syrian refugee who makes wine.
-His goal is to return home and make wine using indigenous Syrian grapes.
-When we heard his story and tasted the wine, we agreed that we would make a commitment to import all his wine, fast-tracking it into the States.
+Case in point: We expedited the U.S. debut of Couvent Rouge winery from the Bekaa Valley of Lebanon—the home of Abdullah Richi, a Syrian refugee who makes wine, and is currently producing his own wine at Couvent Rouge under his Dar Richi label.
+Richi’s goal is to return home and make wine using indigenous Syrian grapes.
+When we heard his story and tasted the wine, we agreed that we would make a commitment to import all his wine, fast-tracking it into the States through Terra Sancta Trading Company, an importer based in Jacksonville, Florida.
 Says Eddie Chami, an owner of Couvent Rouge, “[The importing into the U.S.] is a testament to the hard work and perseverance of our farmers, our local team, and to everyone that believed in us.”

 This wine is a crowd-pleaser based on taste alone, but it’s become even more popular because it’s an investment in Richi’s future Syrian winery.
 I’ve found it’s critical to work with staff to help them communicate these stories to guests.
 I dedicate time each week to meet with staff, and together we discuss how to talk about each wine, how it came to us, and the impact it’s having in its country of origin.